-Becoming a CPA in Kentucky requires a lot of hard work and dedication but is achievable within a few years of receiving a bachelor’s degree in accounting.
+Becoming a CPA in Kentucky requires a lot of hard work and dedication but is achievable within a few years of receiving an AA In Accounting and then completing a bachelor’s degree in accounting.
 Unlike many states, Kentucky requires CPA candidates to work with its state board of accountancy to determine eligibility for taking the Uniform CPA Examination, rather than applying through the national state board association.

 In Kentucky, future CPAs must complete 150 semester hours from an accredited college and obtain a bachelor’s degree.
 These must include 39 hours of business courses, of which 27 hours are specifically for accounting.
 Courses in the following subjects may make up 12 hours or more:

 If you attended a foreign college or university, a member credentialing agency of the National Association of Credential Evaluation Services, Inc. (NACES) must evaluate your academic credits.
 Contact NACES directly to arrange an evaluation.
 The results are sent to the Kentucky State Board of Accountancy (KSBA)

 Individuals who have completed at least 120 semester hours of college and have earned a bachelor’s degree are eligible to sit for the Uniform CPA Examination.
 Visit the KSBA website to apply for the exam.
 Once you receive the application packet, fill out the forms and send in official transcripts from your school, along with the applicable fees.
 These fees include an initial examination fee, and fees for each of the four sections of the exam, along with other fees detailed in the application.
 Take the application to a notary before signing, and after notarization, send the package to:

 Louisville, KY 40202